Pilot Premnath: Release and reception

 Pilot Premnath was released on 30 October 1978, Diwali day.
 The Hindu wrote, "Excellent photography is the chief asset of Pilot Premnath".
 The Indian Express wrote, "Captivating photography and M. S. Viswanathan's music.
 A few of the melodious numbers are bound to become hits".
 Kousigan of Kalki appreciated the film for its music and cinematography, especially the capturing of Sri Lankan locales on camera.
+Naagai Dharuman of Anna praised the performances of cast, Aaroor Das's dialogues, Vinayagam's cinematography and Tirulokachander's direction.
+Kumudam described Tirulokchandar as an expert in making a rich story dramatic, the ending as delicious ending, and concluded it was a once-in-a-lifetime feat.
+Ananda Vikatan rated the film 48 out of 100.
 Historian Randor Guy noted that the film was a "reasonable success" in both the countries it was produced.